bluebird75/luaunit/doc/index.rst

 New in version 3.2 - 12.
 Jul 2016
 ---------------------------------
 * Add command-line option to stop on first error or failure.
-See `stop-on-error`_
+See `Other options`_
 * Distinguish between failures (failed assertion) and errors
 * Support for new versions: Lua 5.3 and LuaJIT (2.0, 2.1 beta)
 * Validation of all lua versions on Travis CI and AppVeyor